kgisl/project-ideas/ias/csGlossary.md

 [Graph algorithms = Iterations + Data Structure?]: https://web.engr.oregonstate.edu/~erwig/papers/GraphAlg=Iter+DS_WG92.pdf
 [Syracuse Algorithm]: http://mathworld.wolfram.com/CollatzProblem.html
 [abstract class]:An abstract class is a template definition of methods and variables of a class (category of objects) that contains one or more abstracted methods.
-|[AOP]:Aspect-oriented programming (AOP)| is an approach to programming that allows global properties of a program to determine how it is compiled into an executable program.
-AOP can be used with object-oriented programming ( OOP ).
-|[Debugging]:Debugging, |in computer programming and engineering, is a multistep process that involves identifying a problem, isolating the source of the problem, and then either correcting the problem or determining a way to work around it.
-|[Encapsulation]:|The inclusion of one thing within another thing

 ### Examples of other useful glossary
 - [OOP specific](https://drive.google.com/file/d/0Bwu4iGPfYEufd2htbEtqUThqRWM/view?usp=sharing)
 - [Programming specific](http://www.labautopedia.org/mw/List_of_programming_and_computer_science_terms)